U.S. sports group moves to protect young athletes from sex abuse

-NASHVILLE The Amateur Athletic Union on Tuesday announced measures to protect young athletes from sexual abuse after allegations of abuse were raised last year against a former president of the nation's largest youth sports organization.
+NASHVILLE The Amateur Athletic Union on Tuesday announced measures to protect young athletes from sexual abuse, one year after allegations of abuse against a former president of the nation's largest youth sports organization.

 The steps resulted from six months of study by two task forces.